mrichar1/esp32-gps/README.md

 ## Configuration

-Example configuration is found in `config.defaults.py`.
+Documentation of all configuration options is found in `config.defaults.py`.
 This must be copied to `src/config.py` and modified as required.

 ```
 # Copy default config and modify